WillDSmith1995/willsgeo/_posts/blogs/2020-07-09-labrador_blog.md

   <figcaption>Fig.11 - Terrain of the Montagnais Sill Complex.</figcaption>
 </figure>

 <ul>The Montagnais Sill Complex is considered prospective for these resources for a number of reasons.
 Firstly, voluminous mafic-ultramafic rocks that occur in close proximity to a craton margin (Superior craton in this case) and trans-crustal faults are often fertile for these resources.
-Secondly, it is thought that the igneous rocks here are genetically related to those that occur elsewhere around in the Superior craton, in what is known as the Circum-Superior large igneous province.
-Other igneous rocks that line the exterior of this craton are home to the world-class Raglan and Thompson Ni belt occurrences, so where are the same resources in the Montagnais Sill Complex?
-Thirdly, crustal sulphur is in no short supply in the Labrador Trough, which itself hosts a number of sedimentary exhalative occurrences.
-The presence of crustal sulphur is considered to be an important factor for magmatic ore formation in these settings, because ingestion of crustal sulphur by a magma may push it closer to forming sulphide ore which can accumulate into an ore deposit.</ul>
+Secondly, it is thought that the igneous rocks here are genetically related to those that occur elsewhere around the Superior craton, in what is known as the Circum-Superior large igneous province.
+Other igneous rocks that line the exterior of this craton are home to the world-class Cape Smith and Thompson belt occurrences, so where are the same resources in the Montagnais Sill Complex?
+Thirdly, crustal sulphur is in no short supply in the Labrador Trough; the presence of crustal sulphur is considered to be an important factor for magmatic sulphide formation.
+This is because the assimilation of crustal sulphur by a magma may push it to segregate a sulphide melt (in a manner much similar to oil droplets in water), which can cconcentrate to form an ore deposit.</ul>

 <figure>
   <img src="snowball.jpg" alt="Labrador Image" style="width:100%">
   <figcaption>Fig.12 - Glomeroporphyritic gabbros!</figcaption>
 </figure>

 <ul> The glomeroporphyritic gabbros of the Montagnais Sill Complex are probably the most spectacular rock type in the area.
 This extremely prominent rock is fairly rare on a global scale, but pretty abundant in the Labrador Trough.
-It is characterise by these large snowballs of plagioclase embedded in a fine-grained gabbroic groundmass.
+It is characterised by these large snowballs of plagioclase embedded in a fine-grained gabbroic groundmass.
 It is unfortunate the glomerocrysts themselves do not hammer out so easily!
 Other igneous rocks include aphyric and equigranular gabbros and gabbronorites, as well as aphyric ultramafic wehrlites and websterites.
 It is these latter rocks that are to be considered most prospective for sulphide ores.</ul>

 <ul>See similar blog posts on my visit to Labrador and my PhD below!</ul>